 Now, the whole DCF calculation is very sensitive to the inputs that go into coming up with intrinsic value.
 So, if I changed the perpetual growth rate or opted into using my personal required rate of return in particular, this would change things significantly.

-This is why you should always do a sensitivity analysis after completing a DCF calculation.
+This is why you should always do a sensitivity/scenario analysis after completing a DCF calculation.
 Doing so will allow you to see how these changes impact things and will allow you to pick the most conservative number.

 For example, in our case if I wanted to be even more conservative, I would use a lower perpetual growth rate or an even lower required rate of return (which is already low to begin with).
 And, if I wanted to be more aggressive, I could keep the perpetual growth rate the same but change the computed WACC discount rate to my personal required rate of return, which would drop the intrinsic value price significantly.